 Skip to content

-Farm placement hints and tips
+Farm placement top tips

 A piglet standing on hay in a sunlit barn

-You may be lucky enough to carry out your farm placement during a beautiful sunny spell, but let’s be real – this is the UK!
+You may be lucky enough to carry out your placement during a beautiful sunny spell, but let’s be real – this is the UK!

 Even if you do have glorious sunshine during your time on the farm, rain is not the only thing that can soak you to the skin.
-Waterproof trousers will become your new best friend, saving your clothes from bodily fluids and iodine stains.
+Waterproof trousers will become your best friend, saving your clothes from bodily fluids and iodine stains.
 Waterproofs can also be easily disinfected, which contributes to biosecurity.

-Rest whenever possible
+Rest whenever you can

-Take a head torch
+Pack a head torch

 Don't forget the snacks